appgpk/appgpk.github.io/_teaching/2021-spring-teaching-1.md

 location: "Burnaby, Canada"
 ---

-Courses Taught:
+Courses Taught :
 ---

-fuckk
-I have served as a Teaching Assistant for the following courses:
+I have been serving as a Teaching Assistant for the following courses:

 - ECON 103
 - ECON 105